 Introduction to Schedule

-The 2018 instructors and accompanists are now online.
-We don't yet have the detailed 2018 schedule, but you can see all 2017 sessions and search them by clicking on the Search Schedule submenu.
-You can see all sessions in a specific day (and also start any searches) by clicking on Friday, Saturday, or Sunday submenus.
+The 2018 instructors and accompanists are online, but not yet the ones for 2019.
+You can also see LAST YEAR'S 2018 schedule.
+You can see all sessions in a specific day (and also start any searches) by clicking on Thursday Friday, Saturday, or Sunday submenus.
 There are multiple search filters, so you can search for levels, styles, instructors, instruments, time slots, type of session, etc.

 Useful things to know about the schedule: